Salvador-ON/02_Project_Enumerable_Methods/README.md

-# Microverse - RUBY - Enumerable Methods Project
+# Microverse - Ruby - Enumerable Methods Project

 > In this project, I got the chance to build our Enumerable Methods.